rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

             The rivt calc input file is a Python file written in *rivtText*, a superset

-            markup language reStructuredText (reST) defined at
+            of the markup language reStructuredText (reST) defined at

             https://docutils.sourceforge.io/rst.html. *rivtText* is designed for

-            clarity and brevity when reading and writing calculation input and output.
+            clarity, brevity and universality when reading and writing calculation

-            It may include rivt commands and tags, reStructuredText (reST) and native
+            inputs and outputs.
+It may include rivt file commands and format tags,

-            Python code.
-Commands start a line with || and always read or write files
+            reStructuredText (reST) and native Python code.
+Commands start a line with

-            into and out of the calculation.
-Tags terminate a line with the symbol
+            || and always read or write files into and out of the calculation.
+Tags

-            _[tag] and always evaluate or format.
-Block tags start the block with
+            terminate a line with the symbol _[tag] and always evaluate or format.

-            ___[tag] (three underscores) and end with a blank line.
+            Block tags start the block with ___[tag] (three underscores) and end with a

+            blank line.

-            *rivtCalc* is an open source software stack for writing, sharing and
+            *rivtCalc* is the open source software stack for writing, sharing and

             publishing engineering calculations.
 The stack includes *Python*, Python